 This includes providing useful information on all things regarding finance and home ownership.
 So, you’ve purchased your new home and now all that’s left to do is move in.
-Here are some moving tips to make the process go as smoothly as possible.
+Here are some moving tips to make the process go as smoothly

 One-two weeks before moving

 The weeks before moving can be very stressful if you do not start preparing in advance.
 Let’s take a look at the list of things to do before moving:

 - Sort with an iron fist – Perhaps focusing on a room or two per day, go through and decide what is going with you, noting anything that might need special packing or to be insured.
 Donate or sell the rest.

 Order packing supplies / begin packing – Going through each room again, begin packing up.
 Labeling everything while doing so will save a ton of time at your new home.
 Keep an open mind for anything else that could

 Hire movers if desired – It’s a matter of personal preference, but if planning to hire movers, the sooner you can arrange help the better.
 You don’t want any last-minute surprises or to be left scrambling to rent

 - Change your address – To start routing your mail to the right address, visit your post office or change your address on USPS.gov.